Healthcare BLS Provider Certification Course

 Which of the following is a sign that an advanced airway is correctly placed?

-How deep should chest compressions be for an infant during CPR?
+What is the recommended depth of chest compressions for an adult during CPR?

 If a patient is unresponsive, pulseless, and not breathing, what is the first action a healthcare provider should take?